rtvu/inductive_graph/README.md

 Master branch currently provides functions for construction, destruction, update, conversion, and inspection of inductive graphs.

-Other branches in the repository have examples of dfs and bfs implementations and maximum flow.
+Other branches in the repository have examples of dfs, bfs, and maximum flow implementations.